Joshua Trees are thick in the Mojave

 our Echo Canyon campsite in Death Valley

-This one spring we stayed in a nearby town the first night of our camping trip.
+This one spring we stayed a night in Lone Pine, a town near Death Valley, the first night of our camping trip.
 I don't remember why we didn't camp out, but we might have gotten up near Death Valley too late in the day to find a place to set up for the night.
-Anyway, we grabbed some dinner at a small diner in town, and got to talking to the folks at the next table.
+Anyway, we grabbed some dinner at a small diner, and got to talking to the folks at the next table.
 We mentioned to one fellow that we were interested in seeing the old mining town of Cerro Gordo.
 He said the settlement was now privately owned, but that he --Tom-- was close friends with the owner --Dee-- and that it was ok if we drove around the road barrier she had set up to keep looky-loos out.
 When we got up there we should tell her that Tom gave us permission.

 the mining boss's house